SGDInstitute/apollo/content/collections/pages/mblgtacc/workshop-tracks.md

       -
         type: heading
         attrs:
+          textAlign: left
           level: 3
         content:
           -
             type: text
-            text: 'Historical and Contemporary Identities'
+            text: 'Advisor Track'
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
-            text: 'Brought to you by FEMME, the Federation of Experienced Multiple MBLGTACC Educators, the Historical and Contemporary Identities Track explores sexuality, gender, history and community.'
+            text: 'We are huge fans of the folks on college campuses who dedicate themselves to supporting queer and trans college students as advisors, student support service staff or by way of “other duties as assigned.”
+The work performed by these individuals is often thankless or beyond their job description but plays a huge part in creating affirming spaces and experiences for queer and trans college students.
+We want to recognize this work and hold space for these roles who often attend the conference with their student groups and deserve a meaningful professional and personal development experience at MBLGTACC.  '
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
-            text: 'Historical concepts of identity are essential to how we understand our community and ourselves and all too often our history can be inaccessible, or worse, inaccurate causing misunderstandings, frustration, and community turmoil.
-During sessions in this track you will learn about sapphic history from the 19th century through today.
-Presenters will delve into discussions of personal and community identity development and explore the implications of homophobia, transphobia, racism, and fatphobia on the words we use and the way we structure our lives.'
+            text: 'Content in this track should focus on:'
       -
-        type: paragraph
+        type: bulletList
         content:
           -
-            type: text
-            text: 'Stephanie Skora is an Anti-zionist Jew, writer, speaker, educator, non-profit executive, and political pundit (muckraker).
-She is an expert in lesbian history/identity and Pinkwashing. '
-      -
-        type: paragraph
+            type: listItem
             content:
               -
-            type: text
-            text: 'Stefani Vargas is a Peruvian American student affairs educator, speaker, consultant, trainer, community organizer, & social scientist.
-She is an expert in butch/femme history and identity, rural student development, and fat liberation.'
-      -
                 type: paragraph
-        content:
-          -
-            type: text
-            text: "With a combined 23 years of experience in their fields, Bisexual Stefani and Dyke Stephanie bring you an engaging, and informational track filled with laughs, learning, and lesbians.\_"
-      -
-        type: heading
                 attrs:
-          level: 3
+                  textAlign: left
+                  class: null
                 content:
                   -
                     type: text
-            text: "Taking Care of Ourselves to Take Care of Others\_" -
-        type: paragraph
-        content:
+                    text: 'Tools to support advisors, higher education practitioners and other roles that support college students'
           -
-            type: text
-            text: "There’s no doubt that the last three years since the onset of the global COVID-19 pandemic have amplified what marginalized groups already know to be harsh conditions, hard fights, and continued struggle.\_ Experiences of burnout, disruptions to existing organization and education efforts, and constantly reacting to waves of injustice have weighed heavily on queer and trans communities.
-It is essential we dedicate time and attention to pleasure, joy, wellness, and healing in order to sustain ourselves, our communities and our movement.\_"
-      -
-        type: paragraph
+            type: listItem
             content:
               -
-            type: text
-            text: "Content in this track should focus on:\_" -
-        type: bullet_list
-        content:
-          -
-            type: list_item
-            content:
-              -
                 type: paragraph
+                attrs:
+                  textAlign: left
+                  class: null
                 content:
                   -
                     type: text
-                    text: "Personal and community care practices that support communities impacted by burnout, systemic violence, trauma and medical gatekeeping\_"
+                    text: 'Aiding advisors and practitioners in navigating complex campus environments and overcoming workplace barriers, burnout and other hardships of their positions '
           -
-            type: list_item
+            type: listItem
             content:
               -
                 type: paragraph
-                content:
-                  -
-                    type: text
-                    text: "Sexual health and safer sex practices including consent and\_ boundaries, body image, kink/BDSM culture, relationship structures, and pleasure/desire mapping\_\_"
-          -
-            type: list_item
-            content:
-              -
-                type: paragraph
-                content:
-                  -
-                    type: text
-                    text: "Improving and understanding mental health outcomes for queer and trans communities, especially in the Midwest region\_\_\_"
-      -
-        type: heading
                 attrs:
-          level: 3
+                  textAlign: left
+                  class: null
                 content:
                   -
                     type: text
-            text: 'The Dolls are Thriving'
+                    text: 'Showcasing innovative and groundbreaking scholarship, research, programming and other initiatives that contribute to a culture of higher education in which sexuality and gender diversity is celebrated '
       -
         type: paragraph
-        content:
-          -
-            type: text
-            text: 'The Dolls Are Thriving is organized by Transformations and is an annual national virtual summit on women of color of trans experience in leadership, advocacy and mentorship.
-At MBLGTACC, they are bringing aspects of the national conference, led by trans women of color activists and organizers.
-Across two extended sessions and an identity forum, you’ll combine facilitated conversations, small group breakout activities, case scenarios, and media clips.'
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'In this track, attendees can choose to attend either or both of the Saturday extended sessions.
-The morning block combines workshop sessions 1-2, and the afternoon block combines sessions 3-4.'
-      -
-        type: heading
         attrs:
-          level: 3
-        content:
+          textAlign: left
+          class: null
       -
-            type: text
-            text: 'Virtual Track'
-      -
         type: paragraph
-        content:
-          -
-            type: text
-            text: "One of the major lessons learned through this pandemic is the need for hybrid options at large-scale events.
-As we continue to contend with the impacts of the health crisis and ensure Midwest queer and trans folks can engage with the conference, we are committed to providing a virtual experience tailored specifically for a digital-first audience– meaning we will ensure all content available to virtual ticket-holders is curated to prioritize their experience and that presenters/facilitators will be selected based on skills and experience working with virtual audiences.\_"
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'Content in this track should focus on:'
-      -
-        type: bullet_list
-        content:
-          -
-            type: list_item
-            content:
-              -
-                type: paragraph
-                content:
-                  -
-                    type: text
-                    text: 'Delivering an interactive and educational experience to a digitally based audience' -
-            type: list_item
-            content:
-              -
-                type: paragraph
-                content:
-                  -
-                    type: text
-                    text: 'Prioritizing communities that are more likely to attend the conference virtually (Ex: access, distance/geographical location, affordability, etc)'
-          -
-            type: list_item
-            content:
-              -
-                type: paragraph
-                content:
-                  -
-                    type: text
-                    text: 'Demonstrating strong workshop delivery skills in a virtual setting (aka not replicating an in-person workshop for this setting)'
-      -
-        type: heading
         attrs:
-          level: 3
-        content:
-          -
-            type: text
-            text: "Advisor Track\_"
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: "We are huge fans of the folks on college campuses who dedicate themselves to supporting queer and trans college students as advisors, student support service staff or by way of “other duties as assigned.”
-The work performed by these individuals is often thankless or beyond their job description but plays a huge part in creating affirming spaces and experiences for queer and trans college students.
-We want to recognize this work and hold space for these roles who often attend the conference with their student groups.\_\_Content in this track should focus on:"
-      -
-        type: bullet_list
-        content:
-          -
-            type: list_item
-            content:
-              -
-                type: paragraph
-                content:
-                  -
-                    type: text
-                    text: "Tools to support advisors, higher education practitioners and other roles that support college students carry out their vital work\_"
-          -
-            type: list_item
-            content:
-              -
-                type: paragraph
-                content:
-                  -
-                    type: text
-                    text: "Aiding advisors and practitioners in navigating complex campus environments and overcoming workplace barriers, burnout and other hardships of their positions\_"
-          -
-            type: list_item
-            content:
-              -
-                type: paragraph
-                content:
-                  -
-                    type: text
-                    text: 'Showcasing innovative and groundbreaking scholarship, research, programming and other initiatives that contribute to a culture of higher education in which sexuality and gender diversity is celebrated'
-      -
-        type: paragraph
+          textAlign: left
+          class: null
     type: content
     enabled: true
   -
+    id: fTuANlJi
     bard:
       -
         type: heading